Buying real estate in South Africa?

 Will I pay tax twice in the US and South Africa in 2026?

-The Foreign Tax Credit (claimed via IRS Form 1116) allows US citizens to offset taxes paid to South Africa against their US tax liability on the same income, so if you pay South African tax on rental income, you can typically credit that amount against what you owe the IRS.
+The Foreign Tax Credit (claimed via IRS Form 1116) allows you to offset taxes you have already paid to South Africa against your US tax liability on the same income, so if South Africa taxes your rental income or capital gain first, you can generally credit that amount on your US return.

-Whether property taxes paid in South Africa are deductible on US federal returns depends on your personal tax situation, and the SALT (State and Local Tax) deduction cap of $10,000 may limit the benefit; this is definitely a question to discuss with a US tax professional before buying.
+Whether South African property taxes (municipal rates) are deductible on your US federal tax return depends on your individual tax situation, and the US SALT (State and Local Tax) deduction cap can limit this benefit, so this is one of the top reasons to consult a US tax professional before buying in South Africa.

 Do I need FATCA reporting when buying in South Africa?